isomerpages/moe-damaipri/_our-partners/School Services/School Bookshop & Uniform Vendor.md

 ### Note to Parents:

-For purchase of textbooks and stationeries, parents can come down to the school bookshop or purchase online from the website.
+For purchase of textbooks and stationeries, parents can come down to the school bookshop.

 For online purchases, you can **either opt for home delivery (charge of $12.50) or self-collect.**

-For self-collection, you can select the preferred collection date and time through appointment at **[https://actlink.com.sg/appointment/](https://actlink.com.sg/appointment/)**

 # School Uniform